Footage-Firm/meeting-room-traffic-lights/README.md

 A simple and fun way to show the status of meeting rooms!

+> Want an easy way to monitor your organization's meeting health?
+Check out https://meetrics.io

 ![Whiteboard Illustration](docs/images/meeting_lights_whiteboard.jpg)

 Do meetings always run long in your company?
 Do you find yourself waiting outside of a meeting room wishing your coworkers would wrap it up?
 Do you wish there was a simple way to look at a meeting room and know if it is booked?
 Do you just want a fun way to spruce up your boring meeting rooms?